What is your water company doing to cope with the dry weather?

 Customers: More than three million

-A company spokesperson told PA news agency that they were “not considering any restrictions on use” of water at present, but did encourage customers to use water wisely.
+A company spokesman told the PA news agency it is “not considering any restrictions on use” of water at present but did encourage customers to use water wisely.

 – Wessex Water